-- $10 credit monthly for a total of $120 per year when you use your Amex Gold Card for orders from Grubhub, Boxed, Seamless and other places.
+- $10 credit monthly for a total of $120 per year when you use your Amex Gold Card for orders from Grubhub and other places

-- Amex offers for exclusive discounts at participating retailers when you use your credit card for purchases.
+- Exclusive discounts at participating retailers when you use your credit card for purchases

 - Early access to pre-sales of tickets, special seating, and member-only events, concerts, and shows

-Chase Sapphire is also good for people who aren’t avid travellers because of the Pay Yourself Back program that allows cardholders other ways besides travel to redeem their points at the same high conversion rate.
+The Chase Sapphire Preferred is also good for people who aren’t avid travelers because of the Pay Yourself Back program that allows cardholders other ways besides travel to redeem their points at the same high conversion rate.

-The value of points redeemed through Pay Yourself Back can be up to 1.5 cents for Airbnb and Away, dining at restaurants, through takeout, and by delivery services, and donating to select charities.
+The value of points redeemed through Pay Yourself Back can be up to $0.015 cents for Airbnb, dining at restaurants, takeout, and delivery services, and donating to select charities.

 Even though the categories seem limited, this program shouldn’t be overlooked.

-If you had 15,000 points you could redeem on an eligible purchase (Airbnb and Away, dining at restaurants, through takeout, and by delivery services, or donating to select charities), instead of being valued at $150, they would now have a value of $225.
+If you had 15,000 points, you could redeem them on an eligible purchase, and instead of being valued at $150, they would have a value of $225.

 Opt for the Amex Gold card if you can justify the much higher annual fee of $250.
 This may be easier than you think.

-You also get Uber Cash and food delivery credit if you like to use these types of services.
+You also get an Uber Cash benefit and food delivery credit if you like to use these types of services.

-Bottom line, if you love to travel, Amex Gold is your card.
-Particularly for the hotel credits and extensive list of travel partners with frequent bonus periods.
+Bottom line, if you love to travel, Amex Gold may be the best credit card for you, particularly for the hotel credits and extensive list of travel partners with frequent bonus periods.